Zoko

 We found that the Queue was shared by managers and agents.
 And even though the Chat should be the agents' unique focus, the Queue was always creeping in from behind, creating needless pressure and discomfort.

 Removing Agents' access from the Queue would let them be focused on where it matters: the Chat.
 Away from all the clutter.
-But above all else, a Workplace, a more straightforward mind frame, and effortless focus.
+But above all else, a workplace, a more straightforward mind frame, and effortless focus.

 Zoko old queue.